-Any business that uses a name other than its legal name should take steps to comply with the assumed name statutes in the states in which it does business.
-An assumed name is also called a DBA (doing business as) name.
+Any business that uses an assumed name should take steps to comply with the assumed name statutes in the state(s) in which it does business.
+This usually involves obtaining an “assumed name certificate”.
 Failing to do so can expose both the business and owners to unpleasant consequences.

 It’s important to realize that doing business for purposes of an assumed name filing may be determined differently from doing business for other purposes, such as having to qualify in a different state or for tax purposes.